Katie holds ten different fitness certifications, including Group Fitness, Spinning Elite, Rockstar Spinning, and Personal Training.

 The high-tech Peloton bike is one of the most popular bikes on the market due to the bike’s quality construction and the magnetizing Peloton community.
 After a recent price reduction due to the introduction of Peloton’s newest model, this bike retails for $1895.
 The thirty-pound flywheel smoothly rotates with a belt drive system.
 This cycle includes 100 levels of magnetic resistance that can challenge riders of all levels.

 The Peloton bike touts a 4.8 out of 5 consumer rating.
 Many reviewers commented about the quality construction that this model offers.
 Reviewers included statements such as “well made” and “responsive to all body types and sizes.”
 The vast majority of reviewers discussed the captivating team of Elite Peloton instructors and inspiring workouts available for only $39 per month.
 Over 5,000 classes are available On Demand, and up to fourteen live classes take place daily, which are easy to view upon the 22” HD touchscreen included with the purchase.
 This bike is fully integrated into this brand’s technology, allowing riders access to the interactive leaderboard that delivers real-time stats during any class.
-As of the second quarter of 2021, Peloton has over 4.4 million members in their Peloton Community.
+As of the fourth quarter of 2021, Peloton has over 5.9 million members in their Peloton Community.

 Peloton Pros & Cons